makersacademy/frontend-api-challenge/README.md

 The project showcases the effectiveness of **TypeScript** in building a **type-safe, well-tested** application.
 Custom hooks were developed to handle data fetching and form submission, and the app includes comprehensive **end-to-end** and **unit tests** using **Cypress and Jest**.

 Overall, this project represents a significant achievement in my development career, showcasing my expertise in building scalable and maintainable front-end applications using the latest technologies and development practices.

+### Key Features

+- ✅ User registration and login
+- ✅ Ability to create, view, and delete peeps (tweets)
+- ✅ Ability to like and unlike peeps
+- ✅ Custom hooks for data fetching and form submission
+- ✅ User interface based on the real Twitter for a familiar experience

 ### Built With